2010 San Fernando massacre: Mexico

 The president of Mexico, Felipe Calderón Hinojosa, said immediately through Twitter after the incident that he sends his most profound condolences and repudiates what happened in Tamaulipas.
 That same night, the President issued a communiqué saying that "these incidents are a result of the war between Los Zetas and the Gulf Cartel", two rivaling drug groups in Tamaulipas.
 And, Calderón mentioned that the drug cartels have been relying on extortion and kidnappings as a way of financing their institutions and improving their recruitments.
 Alejandro Poiré Romero, the former security spokesman for Mexico, claimed that Los Zetas has been kidnapping immigrants and other civilians and recruiting them by force due to the hard hits it has received from the Mexican government.
 The former Secretary of Interior, Francisco Blake Mora, affirmed that the Mexican government will work with "greater intelligence agencies and with more federal agents were it is needed" to combat the criminal organizations where it is required to do so.
 He also mentioned that the Mexican government will not hesitate to restore order and protect the migrants.

-An "anti-monument" in the form of +72 was erected on August 22, 2020 on Paseo de la Reforma in Mexico City in front of the U.S. Embassy to commemorate the massacre.
+An "anti-monument" in the form of +72 was erected on 22 August 2020 on Paseo de la Reforma in Mexico City in front of the US Embassy to commemorate the massacre.